 Moving pre-outfitting off the ship and into the shop goes a long way toward efficiency, said Newport News’ vice president of Kennedy construction.
 “This allows us to do more work in a more efficient setting, where access to material, the work site and services is better,” he said.

 Part of this outfitting is the miles of cable that carry over three times more electrical power than a Nimitz-class carrier.
 “We got an 'A' for thinking our way through the electrical challenges,” said a shipyard official.

 Another improvement in the Ford-class shipbuilding process is categorizing the structural units into “families” that are similar enough they can be assembled in a more assembly-line fashion.
 Of the 1,109 units that comprise the carrier, there are about 140 groups of units that are similar enough to call them “families.”

 Newport News is already reaping the benefits of this effort.
 The first Kennedy “family” of units—17 inner-bottoms—were completed over 300 days faster than on Ford.

-These efforts, and more than 60,000 other lessons learned over the years, will assist in getting more of Kennedy built prior to launch.
+These efforts, and tens of thousands of other lessons learned over the years, will assist in getting more of Kennedy built prior to launch.
 While Ford was the heaviest and most complete carrier at launch, Kennedy is projected to be even heavier before she hits the water for her next phase of construction.

-“While carriers are capable and amazing and it’s a carrier Navy, we compete for every dollar we get,” Mulherin said.
+“While carriers are capable and amazing and it’s a carrier Navy, we compete for every dollar we get,” said a shipyard official.
 “We are trying to make this process the most efficient one that we can.”